Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup listed on different sportsbooks.

 |Favorite